execas/execas.github.io/_posts/2020-01-05-intro-to-rop.md

 > There are of course a bunch of other ways to zero out `%rdi`.
 See if you can find another gadget to do this.

 Now that you're comfortable with the basics of return-oriented programming, doing a return-to-libc attack on 32-bit and 64-bit systems should be about equally easy.
-In a later article, we will study some of the more advanced possibilites of return-orented programming.
+In a later article, we will study some of the more advanced possibilites of return-oriented programming.